-On May 26, 2016, CADE launched Leniency Guidelines and amended the leniency provisions included in its Internal Rules, consolidating its practice regarding the application, negotiation and execution of leniency agreements.
-CADE's Internal Rules (Resolution No. 1/2012) set forth the general rules and procedure that apply to the Leniency Programme.
-The Guidelines serve as guidance to the general public, companies, private practitioners, as well as other authorities, such as the Public Prosecutors' Office, on how CADE enforces its Leniency Program.
+On 4 September 2017, CADE launched Leniency Guidelines consolidating its practice regarding the application, negotiation and execution of leniency agreements.
+CADE's Internal Rules (Resolution No. 20/2017) set forth the general rules and procedure that apply to the Leniency Programme.
+The Guidelines serve as guidance to the general public, companies, private practitioners, as well as other authorities, such as the Public Prosecutors' Office, on how CADE enforces its Leniency Programme.